Micho32/home-assistant.io/source/_integrations/vicare.markdown

 {% include integrations/config_flow.md %}

-Set `username`and `password` to your Viessmann Developer Portal login credentials.
+Set `username`and `password` to your ViCare login credentials.
 The required Client ID can be obtained as follows:
-1. Register and login in the [Viessmann Developer Portal](https://developer.viessmann.com).
+1. Login to the [Viessmann Developer Portal](https://developer.viessmann.com) using your ViCare account.
-2. In the menu navigate to API Keys.
+2. In the menu navigate to the [API Dashboard](https://app.developer.viessmann.com/).
+3. Read and accept the privacy policy and terms and conditions, Opt-In to receive information from Viessmann regarding the API.
-3. Create a new OAuth client using the following data:
+4. Under "Your clients" click on "Add" to create a new OAuth client using the following data:
   ```txt
   Name: PyViCare
   Google reCAPTCHA: Disabled